karenjiang94/CSX_450_1_Project_1/README.md

 ##### Configuring a Key Pair

 Generate a SSH key pair on your local system, Terminal for MacOS users and [GitBASH](https://git-for-windows.github.io) for Windows.
+This creates a key id-rsa and lock id-rsa.pub pair.
+The lock will be placed on the AWS server, which will then enable us to access and operate off of Ubuntu from Amazon.
 <pre><code>ssh key-gen </code></pre>

-This creates a key id-rsa and lock id-rsa.pub pair.
-The lock will be placed on the AWS server, which will then enable us to access.
-(This analogy already wrote itself, no credit)

-##### Amazon EC2
+To access the key, we will `cat` the "lock" that will be placed on the Amazon server.
+<pre><code>cat ~/.ssh/id_rsa.pub </code></pre>

+>ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDqux91lz/ju4G8B4VhMesVq6bNpDPic0nAPjmRk+TjLkIPjNRXClqeB+NSU8a3zPXec0yACwj3qyOl526UDR0oC4xJruRWT4Y4YS6SdDqHqZeEQ1mvzDYZ9zZW9GvfCrMXKlBI9rH6ZEqmPj54GoylGuhBOEm63lMbx0126n2fuMpqZlCUK+4SLbGTKXIGPHyX9OvZRQ+qRI4XJweLl/7qN3F6ZE1uFsWkoUtj1EU+Fw+sJW3dcyDMCaV1ufnpyEnBZAhMLGG3c2hMr60MPzlpGYW/szLX/r0A2G1ZF9P0PgEyMeVZevQTntUR+ozYsAj9byt9avK+jCBW2us/EtRb karenjiang94@Karens-MacBook-Pro-7.local

 After creating an account with Amazon Web Services, we will select *EC2* Elastic Cloud Computing to have Amazon reserve a little chunk of computer on their server farm.
-On the left hand side-bar, we will import our key pair we created above.
+On the left hand side-bar, we will import our key pair we created above, and paste the content into *Public key contents*.

+##### Security Groups
 Next, we'll be creating our security groups and adding Inbound rules.
 Create a clever name, or at clear and moderately descriptive.
 Like "ucla_data_sci".

 | Type       | Protocol   |  Port Range |  Source      | Description |